MyLotto is the only website authorised to sell tickets for Lotto New Zealand’s games.

 No, a player may only have one registered account at any one time.

 Lotto New Zealand is only able to recognise an individual person as the ticket bearer, and so only individuals are able to register on MyLotto.
 To play as a syndicate, you will need to nominate one member of the syndicate to register on MyLotto, and they will be responsible for buying tickets online, and claiming and distributing any prizes won.

 Yes, if you have a unique New Zealand bank account, you can register to play MyLotto from overseas.

-There is no age limit for playing Lotto, Big Wednesday, Bullseye or Keno.
+There is no age limit for playing Lotto, Bullseye, Keno or Play 3.
 Instant Kiwi is restricted to people aged 18 years or over, and is currently only available from Lotto New Zealand retail stores.